miglopst/PIM_NDP_papers/README.md

 To distinguish between PIM and NDP, we assume that PIM architecture either involves analog computation using memory array, or incorparating digital computing logic and memory components on the same die; whereas NDP architecture has seperate implementations of computing logic and memory components in different dies.
 Therefore in our categorization, recent 3D stacking based design belongs to NDP architecture.

+We only include circuit, architecture and system level researches (The list is expected to grow as we add more new / dated papers).

 # Application Scenario Marker
 - ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) General Purpose
 - ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) Neural Network